cyruswebb/Webb-Podcast-Moves/index.md

 * The essay is very narrative in nature, not at all that dissimilar from an audiobook, and it is pre-recorded.
 However, what makes this particular episode of Modern Love unique is that Cecily Strong is constantly changing the inflection of her voice throughout in order to reflect more masculine vocal qualities when reading parts of the essay in which Guzim is quoted.
 So, while the essay remains very narratively focused, it is powerfully read, which gives it an almost movie-like quality.

 ## The Post-Script
 * After a short two-minute break, the author of the work, Julie Hogben reads a postscript; however, rather than engaging in a conversation alongside Meghna, the host, and Dan Jones, the editor, Julie simply reads a post-script aloud to the audience.
 The postscript sounds conversational in tone, but is clearly interview based, as it sounds like Julie is answering a set of questions which the podcast provided to her.
 However, we the audience have not been made aware of the specific questions which Julie is replying to, so we just hear her detailing what has happened in her life since the publication of the essay and what she was originally trying to convey in writing the essay.
+Thus, it reads as an interview style monologue of sorts.

 ## Sound Effects
 * Just as with “The Plunge,” sound effects play a crucial role throughout “The Doorman,” giving the podcast episode.
 * At the start of the essay, a playful light jazz song plays in the opening of the episode highlighting the comical flirtation between Julie and her date due to the fact that Julie has to be home at a certain time so as not to worry her doorman.
 The light jazz beat makes the flirtation sequence even more awkward and funny.
 * During the scene when Julie is describing walking home from CVS to pick up a pregnancy test, the bustling of cars can be heard in the background, and when she holds up the paper bag to show Guzim you can even hear the rustling of paper.
+* Of Course the Modern Love theme song is also present at the start and close of the podcast.
 * These are just a couple instances of added sound effects that add another layer of emotion to the episode.

 # *Modern Love* Episode 26: "One Last Swirl"